Information “How It Works”

 The week prior to the run, you’ll learn lots of historical information about the area in which you’ll run from the RunTheBoro Newsletter.
 For example, did you know Vicks Vapo Rub was created in Downtown Greensboro?
 Did you know there is a complete intact mill village still in Greensboro?

 How Long Are The Routes?
-What If I’m Directionaly Challenged or Can’t Run?
+What If I’m Directionally Challenged or Can’t Run?

 Worried you can’t make the distance?
 No need to worry.
 Each week we have a shorter 4-5ish mile route and a longer 8-10ish mile route.
 The initial runs will be at the shorter end of the 4-5 and 8-10 and they’ll continue toward the 5ish and 10ish-mile distance through the course of the 9 runs.
 Worried about getting lost?
 No need.
 We have RunTheBoro Pace Guide leaders who do an awesome job leading runners at their given pace through each week’s route.
-There job isn’t to keep you on pace, but rather they are the person at a given pace that knows the route and will lead you through the course.
-There are Pace Guide Leaders for Walkers all the way to the speedy runners at an 7:45 pace.
+Their job isn’t to keep you on pace, but rather they are the designated runners at a given pace that know the route and will lead you through the course.
+There are Pace Guide Leaders for Walkers all the way to the speedy runners at an 8:00 pace.
 So, there’s room for everyone at RunTheBoro.
 Can’t Run?
 No worries!
 We have a walking group too!!

 Rest Rooms?
 Water?

 Each start either has access to restrooms or is in close proximity to restrooms.
 Water will be provided on each course, but as May and June warm-up and become more humid, it’s advised that you also carry a handheld bottle of water or wear a hydration belt.
-Junction 311 will be providing water and watermelon for runners after each run.
-Thanks Junction 311!
+Junction 311 will be providing water and watermelon for runners after each run and this year Trivium Racing will be providing freezer pops after each run!
+Thanks Junction 311 and Trivium Racing!!
 Some of the awesome sponsors will also be providing goodies after runs.

 RunTheBoro Group Runs Facebook Page

 Be sure to join the RunTheboro Group Runs Facebook page!
-We’re also on Instagram!
+We’re also on Instagram and Twitter!